seungjaeryanlee/endtoend.ai/_posts/obstacle-tower/2019-01-30-obstacle-tower-2.md

 meta_image: /assets/blog/obstacle-tower/2/front.png
 front_image_type: cover
 front_image_align: right
-front_text: >
-    We play the Obstacle Tower game to understand the qualities of a successful agent.
 excerpt: >
     We play the Obstacle Tower game to understand the qualities of a successful agent.